-- planned, funded, delivered and maintained to respond to current and future needs - provided in a timely, orderly, integrated and coordinated manner - available, or capable of being made available - flexible for future uses or developments in information technology - efficient and easy to maintain - able to optimise existing networks and infrastructure legacies such as the light rail and infrastructure for the Gold Coast 2018 Commonwealth Games[TM].
+- planned, funded, delivered and maintained to respond to current and future needs - provided in a timely, orderly, integrated and coordinated manner - available, or capable of being made available - flexible for future uses or developments in information technology - efficient and easy to maintain - able to optimise existing networks and infrastructure legacies such as the light rail and infrastructure for the GC2018.

-31 Refer to Council of the City of Gold Coast's Charges Resolution.
+Refer to the City's Charges Resolution.

-20 Prior to the Southport PDA Development Charges and Offset Plan being finalised Council of the City of Gold Coast will be guided by current offsetting practices under the applicable infrastructure funding framework for the area at the time of development.
+&lt;sup>32 Prior to the Southport PDA Development Charges and Offset Plan being finalised the City will be guided by current offsetting practices under the applicable infrastructure funding framework for the area at the time of development.

-4.2 Infrastructure requirements
+Infrastructure requirements